 Changes to your Business Process

 You need to take a hard look at the business processes with problems and evaluate whether the work being done is providing good value to the organization.
 For example, why require managers to approve invoices when there is a matched PO and receiving report?
+Eliminating that approval step costs nothing — it’s a process change, not a system change, and it can save hours per week.

 There may also be standard business processes that are automated in your ERP system, but which are different than what you have been doing for many years.
 It is better to adapt to the built-in/standard process unless the process is critical to your company.
 But how do you know it’s critical?
 An effective ERP optimization strategy involves aligning business processes with your Critical Success Factors (CSFs).
 CSFs are defined as the things you must do well in order to be successful strategically.
+If a process is not directly linked to a CSF, there is usually no good reason to defend it against a more efficient standard alternative.

 New Modules or Customization from your ERP Vendor/Implementer